 Our festival is for everyone and so we encourage and celebrate art created locally by young people and in the community.
 Every year we involve around 500 Purbeck Young Artists (PYA) in schools across Purbeck in creative activities.
-Schools are encouraged to develop art works on the festival theme which this year is “Movement”.
+Schools are encouraged to develop art works on the festival theme which this year is “Flight of Fancy”.
 The workshops have been coordinated by Helen Biles and we are most grateful for all the work she and her team of artists have put in over many months.
 The range of workshops span metalwork, cyanotype, rust printing, ceramics, mosaics, dance and 3D.
 You can see their results at Rollington Barn.

 Thanks to The Friends of the Festival and our Sponsors for supporting our work with young people.

 We also create Community Art because working in the community brings people together.
 Swanage, seafront boasts a Tree of Life, a smiling dinosaur, and swirling fish created by people from across the Purbeck community.
 We are currently working on our second mural for the Wareham Library Garden regeneration project as well as helping to fund the Swanage Sea Life Bench.

 Do you want to exhibit with PAW?